FC Urartu: Stadium

-The construction of the Banants Stadium was launched in 2006 in the Malatia-Sebastia District of Yerevan, with the assistance of the FIFA goal programme.
+The construction of the Urartu Stadium was launched in 2006 in the Malatia-Sebastia District of Yerevan, with the assistance of the FIFA goal programme.
 It was officially opened in 2008 with a capacity of 3,600 seats.
 Further developments were implemented later in 2011, when the playing pitch was modernized and the capacity of the stadium was increased up to 4,860 seats (2,760 at the northern stand, 1,500 at the southern stand and 600 at the western stand).

 Training centre/academy

-Banants Training Centre is the club's academy base located in the Malatia-Sebastia District of Yerevan.
+Urartu Training Centre is the club's academy base located in the Malatia-Sebastia District of Yerevan.
 In addition to the main stadium, the centre houses 3 full-size training pitches, mini football pitches as well as an indoor facility.
 The current technical director of the academy is the former Russian footballer Ilshat Faizulin.

 Fans

 The most active group of fans is the South West Ultras fan club, mainly composed of residents from several neighbourhoods within the Malatia-Sebastia District of Yerevan, since the club is a de facto representer of the district.
 Members of the fan club benefit from events organized by the club and many facilities of the Banants training centre, such as the mini football pitch, the club store and other entertainments.